geerlingguy/ansible-role-php-pgsql/README.md

     php_pgsql_package: php-pgsql # RedHat
     php_pgsql_package: php7.0-pgsql # Debian

-The PHP MySQL package to install via apt/yum.
-This should only be overridden if you need to install a unique/special package for MySQL support, as in the case of using software collections on Enterprise Linux.
+The PHP PostgreSQL package to install via apt/yum.
+This should only be overridden if you need to install a unique/special package for PostgreSQL support, as in the case of using software collections on Enterprise Linux.

 ## Dependencies